 Rivers, lakes, history, art and a charming downtown district: Lake Oswego is bursting with things to do!
+Located on the banks of the Willamette River, it is known for its charming neighborhoods, natural beauty, recreational and cultural amenities and sense of community.
 Get inspired by some of the activities below, and mix and match to create your perfect day in Lake Oswego.

 George Rogers Park along the Willamette River is the perfect place to enjoy nature, no matter your speed.
 For those seeking adventure, Alder Creek offers a rental location in the park where you can rent SUP, single or double kayaks during the summer months.
 If you're looking to relax, the park has perfect sandy beaches along the Willamette to set up a picnic.
 Family-friendly trails wind through the park, and there's also a kids' play area.

 Lake Oswego's newest park is Foothills Park.
 A short walk from downtown shopping and dining, Foothills Park provides opportunities for wildlife viewing along paths and platforms, as well as an amphitheater where you can catch live music performances during the summer.

 Heritage Homes and Industry

 Did you know that Lake Oswego was once the key supplier of industrial iron for development on the West Coast?
 You can learn about the important role that Lake Oswego's iron played, as well as see what life was like for iron workers, at the Iron Company Worker's Cottage, an original box frame home turned museum.
 George Rogers Park is just a short walk from the museum, where the Historic Iron Furnace still stands.
 Find these and more industrial history along the Oswego Iron Heritage Trail.